 Do you long to be more organized and efficient?
 I think this is a common desire, I know it is something that I am always tweaking in my own life.
-As a mom of eight, I can honestly say that being organized and efficient are essential skills in my daily life.
+As a mom of nine, I can honestly say that being organized and efficient are essential skills in my daily life.
+Being organized and efficient will give you more time.
+It will also allow you to have less stress.
+Being organized gives way to being efficient.
+Creating smart habits every single day is a key ingredient to getting organized.

 I have learned to become more organized and efficient over time, and I have some amazing skills to share.